Workers Compensation Retaliation

 Madia Law Protects Victims of Workers Compensation Retaliation or Interference

-Minnesota law guarantees that injured employees have the right to seek workers compensation benefits without interference or retaliation from their employers.
+Minnesota and Wisconsin law guarantees that injured employees have the right to seek workers compensation benefits without interference or retaliation from their employers.
 If an employer tries to persuade or convince you not to apply for benefits – or worse, terminates you after you apply for workers compensation – that employer has broken the law.

 Oftentimes, employers will claim that an employee was terminated for a reason other than his or her application for workers compensation benefits when, in fact, the real reason was workers compensation.
 Madia Law has lots of experience dealing with this scenario.
-Once the employer has stated its supposed reason for termination, I take that reason and compare it to other employees in the same place as my client.
-Most of the time, other employees who still have their job are guilty of the same thing that the employer says motivated it to terminate my client.
+Once the employer has stated its supposed reason for termination, we take that reason and compare it to other employees in the same place as our client.
+Most of the time, other employees who still have their job are guilty of the same thing that the employer says motivated it to terminate our client.
 Once we’ve established that fact, employers usually want to settle the case rather than explain the real reason for discipline or termination of my client.

 “Juanita” worked as truck driver and excelled at her position until she injured her back while on the job.
 Her doctor placed her on light duty restriction for four weeks.
 When Juanita presented her physician’s note to her employer, her boss screamed: “What the [expletive]?
 I don’t have light duty work for you to do!
 I can’t [expletive] believe this.”
 Juanita’s boss began interfering with her medical appointments and urging Juanita to cancel them.
 When Juanita’s workers compensation attorney sent a letter to her employer politely asking that Juanita’s supervisor not interfere with her medical appointments, Juanita was terminated.

 Madia Law currently represents Juanita and the case is in litigation.
 Madia Law is seeking back pay, front pay, emotional distress, and other damages for Juanita.